 Once you’ve established a viable learning environment, have considered what time of day and your child’s overall learning needs, have determined your child’s primary Intelligences and his VAKT Learning Style preferences, you can use this information to determine which instructional programs will most effectively meet your child’s needs.
 There is quite a bit more to the Task Analysis portion though.
 In order to effectively move through Part B of the Task Analysis phase, you must have an evaluation report from a qualified provider who has assessed your child’s specific learning strengths, aptitude, achievements, and disabilities.
 Without such a report, your work in Part B will be guesswork at best.

-Because the Task Analysis Step is lengthy, and the second phase of the Task Analysis is quite involved, Part 2 of the Task Analysis will be on a separate web page.
-I will post the link here as soon as that page is ready!
+Because the Task Analysis Step is lengthy, and the second phase of the Task Analysis is quite involved, Part 2 of the Task Analysis is on a separate web page.
+Click here to go to Task Analysis – Part 2.